 “Our Rabbis taught: Who wrote Megillat Ta’anit?
 Hananiah ben Hezekiah and his colleagues, who cherished the troubles.”
 (Shabbat 13b)

-What an unusual trait for a scholar — “who cherished the troubles”!
-Who likes hardships and tribulations?
+What an unusual trait for a scholar — “who cherished the troubles.”
+Who likes hardships and suffering?
 What does this mean?

-Rav Kook suggested a bold theory, proposing that these harsh events in the history of the Jewish people played an indispensable role in the survival of Israel.
-Counterintuitively, they have a part in the Divine providence which watches over the Jewish people, especially during the long and difficult centuries of dispersion and exile.
+Rav Kook suggested a bold theory, proposing that these harsh events in the history of the Jewish people played an indispensable role in the nation’s survival.
+Paradoxically, they have a part in the Divine providence that guards over the Jewish people, particularly throughout the long and difficult centuries of exile.

 How do persecutions protect the people of Israel?

 Israel’s continued existence hinges upon the love and connection that each individual Jew feels for God, for His Torah in our midst, and for the Jewish people.
 This is an innate love, flowing from the soul’s natural inclinations; and it is substantiated by the recognition of the appropriateness of this love for Israel, with its Torah and unique national mission.

 On occasion, especially in periods when the nation is scattered across the world, this love may wane.
 Connection to the Jewish people often weakens as individuals chart their own path in life.
 They become absorbed in their own personal goals and aspirations, neglecting the ties that bind them to God’s covenant — a covenant granted to the nation as a whole, which reaches the individual through the collective.

 At such times, additional means are needed to bolster the connection of each individual to the nation.

 In an earlier age, Divine Providence provided a means to strengthen humanity’s awareness of its moral obligations.
 After the sin of Adam and Eve, the distinction between right and wrong became blurred, and commitments to family and community were less binding.